Return to Index

 Dating Safety: Reducing the Risk of Date Rape

 Common Traits of Date Rapists

 - Youth (lack of experience with intimate relationships)

 - Accepting gender-based stereotypes, such as men dominate women

 The Role of Alcohol

-- Making it harder to fight off offender
+- Makes it harder or impossible to fight off an offender

 Common Date Rape Drugs

 - Rohypnol (roofies, forget pill, circles mind erasers).
 Some rohypnol is now colored.
 Some drinks may turn blue, but do not use that as a standing rule.